lastzero/sympathy/src/Sympathy/Form/README.md

-depends_first_option   | Field is required, if the field defined in "depends" has the first value (see "options") depends_last_option    | Field is required, if the field defined in "depends" has the last value (see "options") page                   | Page number for multi-page forms
+depends_first_option   | Field is required, if the field defined in "depends" has the first value (see "options") depends_last_option    | Field is required, if the field defined in "depends" has the last value (see "options") page                   | Page number for multi-page forms tags                   | Optional list of tags (can be used to extract values by tag, see getValuesByTag())

 Example
 -------